 Personally Owned Electronic Devices

-Through extensive engagement with parents and staff, the following requirements for the restricted use of Personally Owned Electronic Devices (POED) on school property will be in effect for the 2022-2023 school year.
+The following requirements for the restricted use of Personally Owned Electronic Devices (POED) on school property will be in effect for the 2023-2024 school year.

 A POED includes, but is not limited to: